 If someone is showing any of these signs, seek emergency medical care immediately:

 - Persistent pain or pressure in the chest

-Consult your health care provider for any other symptoms that are severe or concerning.
+This list is not all possible symptoms.
+Please call your health care provider for any other symptoms that are severe or concerning to you.